vickitran/data_liberation_project/texas_air/README.md

 Starting in 1992, friendly formatted PDFs appeared (under category easy).
 It seems that wide adoption of friendly formatted PDFs unfortunately didn't persist.

+Easy Tables + Tricky Tables were extracted.
+Unknown Tables were not possible to extract.

 ![Sample Table](assets/doc.png)